 For a hot pink take on tabbouleh, give this easy summer salad a go.
 Add any fresh herbs you have on hand for a supremely bright dish.

-1 Tbs Extra-virgin olive oil
+1 tbsp extra-virgin olive oil

-1/2 large Onion, finely diced
+1/2 large onion, finely diced

-1 Garlic cloves, minced
+1 garlic clove, minced

-1 cup Uncooked bulgur
+1 cup uncooked bulgur

-1/2 teaspoon Ground cumin
+1/2 tsp ground cumin

-3/4 teaspoon Fine sea salt
+3/4 tsp fine sea salt

-1/4 teaspoon Freshly ground black pepper
+1/4 tsp freshly ground black pepper

-1/3 cup Toasted nuts
+1/3 cup toasted nuts

-3. Turn off the heat, and stir in the pine nuts and lemon juice.
+3) Turn off the heat, and stir in the pine nuts and lemon juice.
 Cover until ready to serve.